+Performance Measures

+This F Report Peri od Cumulat ive Actual Total /

+Expected

-Performance Measures This R This Report Period ive Actual Expected Total / Low Mod Total Low Mod Total of Persons benefitting 0 0 0 0/2,540 0/3,975 0/19,932
+Low Mod Total Low Mod Total

+of Persons benefitting 0 0 0 0/2,540 0/3,975 0/19,932

 EDUCATION-- Lower Manhattan is now one of the fastest growing residential neighborhoods in New York Ctiy.
 As a result, the area has a pressing need for educational resources, including additional classroom space.
 The Final Action Plan provides \$3,000,000 for educational purposes in Lower Manhattan.
 Funs will be used to upgrade existing and/or create additional public school facilities.
 The New York City Department of Education and/or School Construction Authority will allocate funds to projects in Lower Manhattan and in keeping with the DOE's Children First 2005-2009 Five Year Capital Plan. -PROJECT OBJECTIVE--The objective of this activity is to benefit Lower Manhattan area residents through improved school facilities.
 School improvements would serve the diverse Lower Manhattan community at-large, including low and moderate income persons.
-Lower Manhattan is one of the fastest growing neighborhoods in New York City and the burgeoning residential population necessitates building and enhancing community amenities such as schools.--BENEFICIARIES-- The thousands of families living in the immediate downtown area will benefit from improved educational facilities serving Lower Manhattan children. -- SCHEDULE--New Lower Manhattan school facilities improvements are scheduled to be identified by December 31, 2009. -FEDERAL AND OTHER RESOURCES--The Department of Education will provide full project budgets once projects have been selected. -TOTAL ESTIMATED COST-- LMDC has allocated \$3,000,000 to the Department of Education to spend on projects to improve Lower Manhattan school facilities.
+Lower Manhattan is one of the fastest growing neighborhoods in New York City and the burgeoning residential population necessitates building and enhancing community amenities such as schools.--BENEFICIARIES-- The thousands of families living in the immediate downtown area will benefit from improved educational facilities serving Lower Manhattan children. ---SCHEDULE--New Lower Manhattan school facilities improvements are scheduled to be identified by December 31, 2007 and completed by December 31, 2009. -FEDERAL AND OTHER RESOURCES--The Department of Education will provide full project budgets once projects have been selected. -TOTAL ESTIMATED COST-- LMDC has allocated \$3,000,000 to the Department of Education to spend on projects to improve Lower Manhattan school facilities.